Umesha-Tilakarathna/Modelling-and-Analysis-of-Physiological-Systems/Investigation of compartmental systems/README.md

 3. Enderle, J. D. and Bronzino, J. D., Introduction to biomedical engineering, 3rd Edition, 2012.
 4. Benno M. Nigg (Editor), Walter Herzog (Editor Emeritus), Biomechanics of the Musculo-skeletal System, 3rd Edition, 2007.

-Feel free to explore, simulate, and contribute to the understanding of physiological systems through this repository!